Bootpatch-SLR

 Repository and development branch

 BPSLR is developed in a separate Linux kernel mirror.
-The implementation currently lives on the spslr-dev branch.

 git clone https://github.com/YJN-Systems/Bootpatch-SLR.git